nurananacafova/Job-Portal/README.md

 ## Scraper Details

 When project runs, scraper works automatically and scrape data from [Djinni.co](https://djinni.co/).
+Add jobs to the database.
 The scraper pulls jobs based on:

 - Remote + Worldwide